meilof/pysnark/README.md

 ## Using PySNARK (zkinterface backend: bellman, bulletproofs)

 PySNARK with the `zkinterface` backend automatically produces a file `computation.zkif` containing the circuit, witness, and constraint system for the computation.
-This file can be used for example with the bellman and bulletproofs backends of `zkinterface`, see[here](https://github.com/QED-it/zkinterface/tree/master/ecosystem):
+This file can be used for example with the bellman and bulletproofs backends of `zkinterface`, see [here](https://github.com/QED-it/zkinterface/tree/master/ecosystem):

 To generate a zkif file that should work with the zkinterface libsnark backend (not tested):